-- Hopstop® is an aerosol spray that has been specifically developed for killing cane toads and is commercially available for this purpose.
-When applied in sufficient quantity it appears to be an effective, easy to use and relatively humane method.
-Although Hopstop® contains the same active ingredient found in Dettol (which causes extreme skin irritation and possible pain), it also contains a chemical which reduces this irritation.
+- Hopstop® – this is an aerosol spray that has been specifically developed for killing cane toads and is commercially available for this purpose.
+When applied in sufficient quantity it appears to be effective and easy to use but some toads show signs of pain and distress after its application.
+Although Hopstop® contains the same active ingredient found in Dettol (which causes extreme skin irritation and pain), it also contains a chemical which reduces but may not eliminate this irritation.
 Dettol is considered inhumane and should not be used.
 Information on where to purchase Hopstop® is provided through the manufacturer’s website.
 It is very important that each toad is treated with sufficient spray to ensure death.
 The SOP recommends that after spraying, the toad is closely observed and once movement ceases, a second spray must be applied.
-Two hours after spraying, toads must be checked for signs of death before disposal.
-Gloves must be worn when handling cane toads.
+Two hours after spraying, toads must be confirmed dead before disposal.

 The following methods MUST ONLY be used by trained and competent operators: